omiridoue/sgsss-workflow/README.md

 ## Introduction

-Computational social science (CSS), which brings computational approaches to social science questions, has been shown to be a powerful tool.
+Computational social science (CSS) brings computational approaches to social science questions, has been shown to be a powerful tool.

 [Nextflow](https://www.nextflow.io/) is workflow management software which enables the writing of scalable and reproducible scientific workflows.
 It